Mechanical (character): Playwriting

 Quince's amateurish playwriting is usually taken to be a parody of the popular mystery plays of the pre-Elizabethan era, plays that were also produced by craftspeople.
 His metrical preferences are references to vernacular ballads.

 Despite Quince's obvious shortcomings as a writer, Stanley Wells argues that he partly resembles Shakespeare himself.
 Both are from a craftsmanly background, both work quickly and both take secondary roles in their own plays.
 Robert Leach makes the same point.

-In performing the play, Quince recites the prologue but struggles to fit his lines into the meter and make the rhymes.
-The noble audience makes jocular comments, whilst the rest of the mechanicals struggle (all except Bottom, who rather confidently improvises.)
+In performing the play, Quince recites the prologue but struggles to fit his lines into the metre and make the rhymes.
+The noble audience makes jocular comments, while the rest of the mechanicals struggle (all except Bottom, who rather confidently improvises).

 Characterization

 Traditionally, Peter Quince is portrayed as a bookish character, caught up in the minute details of his play, but as a theatrical organizer.
 However, in the 1999 film version of A Midsummer Night's Dream, he is portrayed by Roger Rees as a strong character extremely capable of being a director.
 It is he who leads the search party looking for Nick Bottom in the middle of the play.